SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 If the average annual growth rate of revenue is greater than the weighted average revenue growth for stocks listed in the same country, then the stock is scored one point.

-##### CHECK #4: Is the annual growth rate in net income above 20%?
+##### CHECK #4: Is the annual growth rate in earnings above 20%?

-This check is used to identify high-growth companies by looking at the annual growth rate of its net income.
-Net income growth indicates whether the company is able to grow its profitability, which fundamentally impacts the valuation of the company.
+This check is used to identify high-growth companies by looking at the annual growth rate of its earnings.
+Earnings growth indicates whether the company is able to grow its profitability, which fundamentally impacts the valuation of the company.

-If the average annual growth rate of net income is greater than 20%, then the stock is scored one point.
+If the average annual growth rate of net income/ earnings is greater than 20%, then the stock is scored one point.

 ##### CHECK #5: Is the annual growth rate in revenue above 20%?